Skip to main content

 4-29-21 GCG Owl Houses Update.

 Last Friday we checked on the houses, and in one of the owl ones there is a nest of European starlings.
 This is along with a nest in the American Kestrel house.
 Although the birds aren't what we were hoping for, we will let them stay for now because we aren't sure if they have laid eggs yet and just out of respect for the birds.
+After walking the park several times, we did find an owl pellet.
+Not sure what species produced this but evidence that owls are in the area!
+I pulled it apart using two sticks.
+I have circled in blue the undigested bone fragments from this meal!
+We also gave the houses an upgrade.
+We added branches to the exterior of the houses to give our potential residents a place to roost.
+BEFORE: AFTER UPGRADE:

 It all started with a vole, some disappearing carrots and a movie....The GCG Owl Houses